Chief Marketing Officer (CMO) Resume Guide

 Now for the meat.

-You may want to write this section last since it hits the highlights of your resume.
 Your goal should be to prove to your potential employer that not only do you have great marketing and management skills, but that you are ready to put those skills to work for them.
 Your summary gives you a chance to use some creative adjectives, but make sure you back them up with hard facts.

-Your resume is micro-targeted marketing for one specific type of role, so make sure you make the necessary changes that demonstrate that you are the perfect candidate.
 In terms of targeting your resume for a very specific job opportunity, use the exact job title from the listing and add keywords that are currently not in your executive resume.

 Also use industry-specific language.
 If you are trying to move from one industry to another, explain how your experience translates, and why you are right for the job.